The threshold conjecture for the energy critical hyperbolic Yang--Mills equation: Introduction

 As far as the energy of harmonic Yang--Mills connections and the energy in different topological classes is concerned, the key properties are as follows, see \cite{OTYM2.5}:

 \begin{theorem} Let $\G$ be a noncommutative compact Lie group.
 Let

-Then the following statements hold. \begin{enumerate} \item There exists a nontrivial harmonic Yang--Mills connection $a$ so that $\spE[a] = \Egs < \infty$. \item Let $a$ be any nontrivial harmonic Yang--Mills connection.
-Then either $\nE[a] \geq 2 \Egs$, or
+Then the following statements hold. \begin{enumerate}[labelindent=.3in, leftmargin=!] \item There exists a nontrivial harmonic Yang--Mills connection $a$ so that $\spE(a) = \Egs < \infty$. \item Let $a$ be any nontrivial harmonic Yang--Mills connection.
+Then either $\spE(a) \geq 2 \Egs$, or

-\end{enumerate} \end{theorem} This result is a combination of classical results \cite{ADHM, DK} concerning energy minimizing solutions within a topological class (called \emph{instantons}), as well as a recent energy lower bound for the non-minimizing solutions proved by Gurskey--Kelleher--Streets \cite{GKS}.
+\end{enumerate} \end{theorem} This result is a combination of classical results \cite{ADHM, BPST, DK} concerning energy minimizing solutions within a topological class (called \emph{instantons}), as well as a recent energy lower bound for the non-minimizing solutions proved by Gursky--Kelleher--Streets \cite{GKS}.
 For a derivation, see \cite[Section~6]{OTYM2.5}.
+When $\bfG = SU(2)$, the first instanton $a$ is given explicitly by the classical construction of BPST/ADHM \cite{ADHM, BPST}; we refer to \cite[Chapter~3]{DK} for an exposition.

 As a corollary, Theorem~\ref{t:gs} shows that in the class of topologically trivial connections, harmonic Yang--Mills connections must have energy at least $2\Egs$.
 Based on this, we will call \emph{subthreshold data/solution} any topologically trivial hyperbolic Yang--Mills data/solution with energy below $2 \Egs$.